 Supportive families and communities can build resilience.
-Conversely, an absence can serve as a barrier to healthy development and increase the likelihood of adverse health outcomes.
+Conversely, an absence can serve as a barrier to healthy development and increase the likelihood of adverse health outcomes.2

 There are complex relationships between multiple intersecting identities and resilience for racialized 2SLGBTQ people.
 While the expectation is that racialized 2SLGBTQ people should be at higher risk for negative mental health outcomes than white 2SLGBTQ people due to overall higher burden of stress, research indicates that racialized 2SLGBTQ individuals show resilience despite exposure to a greater stress burden.
-Stress-inoculation theories suggest that early experiences of racism may help racialized 2SLGBTQ develop resilience processes that they are later able to draw on to understand and cope with homophobia and transphobia.
-There is evidence for the intersectional nature of these resilience processes.
+Stress-inoculation theories suggest that early experiences of racism may help racialized 2SLGBTQ develop resilience processes that they are later able to draw on to understand and cope with homophobia and transphobia.^{49, 52} There is evidence for the intersectional nature of these resilience processes.
 For example, individuals may reframe a stigmatized identity as a positive aspect of the self.
-These positive aspects could include pride in belonging to a community working for social change, or enjoying the ways that racialized 2SLGBTQ individuals support one another, ultimately increasing resilience and wellbeing.
+These positive aspects could include pride in belonging to a community working for social change, or enjoying the ways that racialized 2SLGBTQ individuals support one another, ultimately increasing resilience and wellbeing.49 in review: supporting competent healthcare services for racialized 2SLGBTQ peoples

-Racialized 2SLGBTQ may also access community resilience through affiliation with multiple diverse communities, particularly given findings that this population reports stronger community and familial orientations than white people.
+Racialized 2SLGBTQ may also access community resilience through affiliation with multiple diverse communities, particularly given findings that this population reports stronger community and familial orientations than white people.49